MagicPi-17/TicTacToe-AI/README.md

 # Tic-Tac-Toe-AI
-an AI that plays the tic tac toe game against the player.
+Tic-Tac-Toe with AI that plays against a player.